PlanktoScope/forklift/docs/design.md

 ### File exporting

-(talk about how we prepare bind mounts)
+(talk about how we export files, and how OSes can use the export directory for bind mounts, overlay mounts, systemd-sysexts/confexts, etc.)

 ### User interfacing